 Other key elements of the Eid celebrations are giving money to the poor (known as ‘Zakat al-Fitr’, the amount to be given depends on the possessions someone has), sending Eid greetings and spending time with families.

-It is customary to visit one’s relatives, especially older ones, and kiss their hand as a sign of respect.
+It is customary to visit one’s relatives, especially older ones, and kiss their hands as a sign of respect.

 It’s also a time of reflection, with many families visiting the graves of those no longer around to share in the feasting.